githubzwk/operator-helloworld/README.md

     msg: "Hello World!
 I live in a namespace called {{ ansible_operator_meta.namespace }}"
   when: toggle_message
 ```
+ we have created the memcached-operator project specifically for watching the Memcached resource with APIVersion 'cache.example.com/v1apha1' and Kind 'Memcached'.
+Now it's time to define the Operator logic.

+ For this example the memcached-operator will execute the following reconciliation logic for each 'Memcached' Custom Resource (CR):

 #### Add parameter to the Operator Custom Resource
 Here we will add the toggle_message parameter to the CR.
 Any parameters under the CR spec are automatically visible in Ansible.
 This is how you get input from your users.
 In addition as you may have noticed you can access CR metadata using the ansible_operator_meta parameter in ansible.
 In the above example that is the name os the namespace.